 Hand loaded bats will have a thick or heavy handle.
 This will help hitters gain strength in their hands and forearms.
-Similar to overload bats the hand-loaded bats will increase resistance in your normal swing movements, causing your normal bat to feel lighter and more explosive.
+Similar to overload bats the hand-loaded bats will increase resistance in your normal swing movements.
+The result is causing your normal bat to feel lighter and more explosive.

 Frequently Asked Questions for Increasing Bat Speed

 We get asked a ton of questions here at The Hitting Vault about how to increase bat speed.
-Of those questions, we consistently get asked two that we want to be sure to address in this blog post about increasing bat speed.
+We consistently get asked two questions that we want to be sure to address in this blog post about increasing bat speed.

 Is Overload/Underload Training Safe for Younger Kids?

 Yes!
 Overload/underload training is completely safe as long as the athlete is prepared for it.
-As mentioned above, bat speed is definitely not the first thing you should be focusing on with your hitters, body movements are more important to learn and master first.
+Bat speed is definitely not the first thing you should be focusing on with your hitters.
+Body movements are more important to learn and master first.
 Once your hitters have their body movements in a good place, then there is nothing wrong with incorporating underload/overload training to increase bat speed, regardless of age!
 As a coach or parent, stay focused on your young hitter’s body movements and be sure to overload or underload their bat at a weight that is not jeopardizing their proper swing mechanics.
 It may take some experimenting at first, but be sure to scale back if neccessary so you’re not teaching bad habits.

-How Much Can My Bat Speed Realistically Improve in 1-2 Months?
+How Much Can I Increase Bat Speed in 1-2 Months?

-Here is a qoute from Coach Lisle on The Hitting Vault Bat Speed Training Program and results he has seen with his high school and professional hitters.
+Coach Lisle on The Hitting Vault Bat Speed Training Program and results he has seen with his hitters.